TylerDickard/personalWebsite/client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# README
-## Introduction
-Hello! welcome to the source code for my personal webpage.
-Currently this is under construction and will have some source code shortly.
-Right now I am working on a complete rework of the webpage to update with new technologies I have learned over the last couple of months doing web development.